You might be feeling lonely, a loss of control and scared. Here are some ideas to help you get through this:

 - Keep in contact with friends or family.
 Or why not make new friends on our BuddyLondon Facebook page.
 Start up a conversation now.

 - Incorporate fitness into your day, check out the YouTube channels.
 Or perhaps you have an exercise bike that’s been sitting around collecting dust?

-- We are currently permitted to go outside once a day to participate in a form of exercise such as walking, cycling or jogging.
+- Participate in a form of outdoor exercise such as walking, cycling or jogging.
 Remember to stay at least 2 metres away from others.

 - Practice mindfullness, meditation, and other forms of relaxation.